PLAN YOUR VISIT

 In order to access the Owners and Trainers Car Park, follow the same route as normal (as directed by the yellow event signage) until the end of Greenbank Lane, just opposite the racecourse, where you will be directed to the right – towards the new parking area.

-We offer all owners six admission badges per runner.
-If one syndicate owns two runners, they will therefore be allocated twelve badges and eighteen badges for three runners, etc. Please note that these badges are for your guests and should not be transferred for cash.
-Syndicates and Clubs may purchase additional admission badges for joint-owners at half price from the Owners & Trainers Entrance.
+We offer all owners four admission badges per runner.
+If one syndicate owns two runners, they will, therefore, be allocated eight badges and twelvebadges for three runners, etc. Please note that these badges are for your guests and should not be transferred for cash.
 All badges are allocated at the Owners & Trainers Office, which is located adjacent to the track in Car Park 2.
 Badge holders will be required to scan their tickets on entry to (or exit from) the racecourse during racing.

 We really would appreciate your feedback on the new bar and parking arrangements (including free lunch) which will help us to direct our budget in future years.